sadiela/hospital-admin-frontend/README.md

 8. Assign devices to users
 9. Assign doctors to patients

+You can find a video demo where I test all of the above functionality [here](https://youtu.be/lkPSuwJ-LdM).
+(Sorry for low audio quality).

 ### Things to Add/Improve
 1. CSS to make the UI look cleaner
 2. Ensure no device overlaps